AndersDeath/diary2/000-current.md

 # 29 July - Sunday - Yerevan - 303 day of immigration

 I was doing some interesting things today.
 I would like to say, but not.
 I didn't.
 It was just a saturday.
-I tryed to rent an apartmens for Julia.
+I tyred to rent an apartmens for Julia.
 It's Ksushas elder sister.